 Mayor Barry’s infrastructure team also works closely with city departments and community stakeholders in the development, coordination, and administration of transportation and growth policies for Nashville, including adherence to and implementation of NashvilleNext, the city’s 25-year comprehensive General Plan which guides growth and development countywide; nMotion, the Metropolitan Transit Authority (MTA) and Regional Transportation Authority’s (MTA) strategic master plan; WalknBike, Metro’s strategic master plan for sidewalks and bikeways; as well as a major 2016 update to Metro’s Parks and Greenways Master Plan.

 Related projects include:

 nMotion – Based on a wide-reaching and inclusive community-input process, Nashville MTA/RTA has published three possible scenarios for its new 25-year strategic master plan, nMotion2016, ranging from a comprehensive regional system to modest improvements that track with population growth.
-Take the nMotion survey and weigh in with your priorities and preferences for how the Middle Tennessee region should invest in mass transit service and infrastructure over the short, mid, and long-term.
+The community had the opportunity to weigh in with priorities and preferences for how the Middle Tennessee region should invest in mass transit service and infrastructure over the short, mid, and long-term.